chromo gapfill

 What chromo gapfill Does

-reference-placement PAF evidence, chromo gapfill:
+reference-placement PAF, or long-read bridge evidence, chromo gapfill:

-- Resolves each flank to a GFA segment using original and renamed contig IDs.
+- Resolves each flank to a GFA segment using original and renamed contig IDs,

 --max-path-edges. - Uses GAF read-path support, Hi-C contact support, and reference-placement PAF support to resolve an otherwise ambiguous graph branch only when one candidate path has unique support above threshold and evidence sources do not conflict.